 Being a sustainable wine business is very important to us, which is why we’ve invested heavily in renewable energy and heat generation.

 There are many ways to approach a sustainability or carbon footprint strategy and much is dependent on the activities of that company.
-The Lanchester Group runs a commercial sustainability strategy, which helps us priorities the biggest impact projects which also make financial sense.
+The Lanchester Group runs a commercial sustainability strategy, which helps us prioritise the biggest impact projects which also make financial sense.

 Our operations on the Greencroft Estate are powered by three wind turbines which produce around 5,500,000 kWh (kilowatt hours) of clean, renewable electricity per year.
-We presently use around 42% of this electricity with the remaining – enough to power x800 three bedroom homes – feeding into the national grid, via the company’s on-site substations, for use locally.
-A 41 kW solar array on the roof of our sister company, Lanchester Wine’s office complex is calculated to produce enough clean electricity to cover day-to-day use.
+We presently use around 42% of this electricity with the remaining – enough to power x800 three-bedroom homes – feeding into the national grid, via the company’s on-site substations, for use locally.
+A 41 kW solar array on the roof of our sister company, Lanchester Wine’s office complex, is calculated to produce enough clean electricity to cover day-to-day use.

 As a business, we continue to make choices about our long-term sustainability, which go above and beyond both legislation and common practice.
-Our first wind turbine project started in 2011/2012, followed by installation of solar panels and ongoing initiatives to our buildings, including additional insulation and LED lighting, which uses 20% of the electricity used in conventional lighting.
+Our first wind turbine project started in 2011/2012, followed by the installation of solar panels and ongoing initiatives to our buildings, including additional insulation and LED lighting, which uses only 20% of the electricity used in conventional lighting.